clojupyter/clojupyter/doc/conda-installing.md

 More details on installing below.

+## Using Conda: Building Clojupyter
+To build a conda package run `make conda-build`.
+To build a custom distribution of Clojupyter, run `make conda-config` to build the prerequisites, but without running `conda build`.
+At this point you can add any extra files to the package, update the meta file and/or the build scripts and run either `conda build conda` or `make conda-build`

 ## Using Conda: Installing Clojupyter

 You use the `conda` command to manage Conda environments and packages; this obviously includes